Trail : home / Useful Information for Parents

 Wednesday afternoons are sports lessons.

-Swimming lessons occur in the Spring term of each year for chidlren in KS2.
+Swimming lessons occur on a Friday afternoon in the Spring term of each year for children in KS2.

 In addition to our school gospel values, and in line with the DfE’s expectation that schools “promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs”, children at Bolton by Bowland Primary School also experience: